-"There is no piece of legislation that could mean more to the future of this state than this cancerresearch bill," Perry said at the University of Texas M.D.
+"There is no piece of legislation that could mean more to the future of this state than this cancer-research bill," Perry said at the University of Texas M.D.
 Anderson Cancer Center.

-"It will set our sights on cancer, much as we once set them on polio, then the most-feared thing.
-Today, cancer is that feared thing."
+"It will set our sights on cancer, much as we once set them on polio, then the most-feared thing."